 - Your school will issue you Form I-20, which confirms you’ve been accepted at the school and are eligible for the F-1 visa.
 After the I-20 is issued, you can apply for your F-1 visa at the U.S. embassy or consulate.

-- Complete Form DS-160
+- Complete Form DS-160.

 - Schedule your interview at the U.S. embassy or consulate where you live.
 Bring with you an unexpired passport, Form DS-160 confirmation page, application fee payment receipt, a photo that meets the U.S. State Department requirements, and Form I-20.
-Also, bring with you the test scores required by the U.S. school, transcript, certificates, diplomas from past education, and proof of ties to your home country.
+Also, bring with you the test scores required by the U.S. school, transcripts, certificates, diplomas from past education, and proof of ties to your home country.

-- Before you interview, pay the application fee, and if applicable, the issuance fee.
+- Before your interview, pay the application fee, and if applicable, the issuance fee.
 The visa issuance fee is due after the interview if you are approved.
 You will find out if you are approved or denied the visa at the end of the interview.